r0fld4nc3/blender-addons-repo/README.md

 * Hit the run arrow
 * It should open the `User Preferences` panel on the `Get Extensions` tab.
 * The code and file will remove themselves automatically.
+* The search parameter is filled automatically
 * You now have the repository and version where all future addon updates will be added.
+Simply install your desired addon(s) from the list.

 **Note:** If "nothing" happened, it is likely because the repository is already registered and so there is nothing to be done.